-How to set Umbraco CMS DateTime Picker programmatically in AngularJs
+Introduction to Umbraco DateTime Picker with AngularJs

 <umb-date-time-picker ng-model="vm.dateFrom"